Visual Arts Auditions

 - Interaction of objects: having the objects touch or overlap, including shadows.

-- Essence of light: incoporating shadows and highlights in the drawing.
+- The essence of light: incorporating shadows and highlights in the drawing.

-- Utilization of colour: using a full range of colours from white to light gray to rich, dark black.
+- Utilization of color: using a full range of colors from white to light gray to rich, dark black.